foontzoot/foontzoot.github.io/index.md

 ---

-### Property Management Social Web App (Side Project)
+### Property Management Social Web App (Freelance Project)

-#### React • Flux • Firebase • Jest • Digital Ocean • SASS • Webpack • react-cli • npm • VSTS
+#### React • Flux • Firebase • Jest • SASS • react-cli • npm • GitHub

 This is a web app where managers/owners can post their properties for rent, upload pictures and create *available for viewing* time slots.
 Customers can view, fill an online application and set an appointment.
 Front-end was created with React and Firebase was used for the back-end.
-The project is currently in beta and is hosted on Digital Ocean.